THE LAST BEST HOPE

 We might also, and while we’re at it, revisit Timothy Ferris’ excellent 2010 book The Science of Liberty.
 We could then at least try to explain to our resurgent counter enlightenment leaders27 why they should – for their own sakes, in the conservation of their time, blood and treasure – be able to provide some responses against Mr. Ferris’ book full of well-reasoned and observation grounded arguments against their possibility of even medium term success.
 Their present position is akin to that of flat earth believers who, in response to the vast, coherent and synergistically reinforcing body of evidence for our planet being spherical simply refuse to engage with it.

 I do understand the radicalism of my proposal here; the enormity of this essay’s request.
 But I honestly believe it to offer “our last best hope”.
-I am not suggesting any immediate or collective attempt at mass conversion of our believers in appealingly authoritarian Supernatural Beings and their self-styled earthly representatives – or even in the subsidiary irrational systems being abetted by our early training in these (our transparently self-serving racial, sexual, political and economic ideologies, “deep state” climate sabotage via “chemtrails”, magnetic and/or mind controlling vaccines, lib/dems' steered hurricanes, satanic child pornography pizza parlors and so on) – but simply our commitment to my proposed change within our own minds and then use of it honestly and consistently in our discussions with our intellectual peers who remain mired in the Moderate Enlightenment and Postmodern Truce.
+I am not suggesting any immediate or collective attempt at mass conversion of our believers in appealingly authoritarian Supernatural Beings and their self-styled earthly representatives – or even in the subsidiary irrational systems being abetted by our early training in these (our transparently self-serving racial, sexual, political and economic ideologies, “deep state” climate sabotage via “chemtrails”, magnetic and/or mind controlling vaccines, satanic child pornography pizza parlors and so on) – but simply our commitment to my proposed change within our own minds and then use of it honestly and consistently in our discussions with our intellectual peers who remain mired in the Moderate Enlightenment and Postmodern Truce.
 I have tried to work into this essay some powerful new insights for our side in that endeavor, and I am hereby directly requesting the help of all my fellow “Constitution of Knowledge” signatories28 in its progression.
 I do also understand that my own writing remains, despite my best efforts, dense and challenging.
 But I am hoping for superior competence from at least some of my readers.
+If I can just communicate to a few people who are better writers than myself (a quintessentially "low bar") the slam-dunk simple understanding that we now need then they may be able to pick it up and more effectively run with it.

 As in Aragorn’s plea to Théoden – and as per our now daily news inundations about “alternative facts”, climate change and vaccines denialism, erosion of our personal rights (including freedom of speech, and, if female, even control over our own bodies), greed driven political refusal to mitigate the flooding of our society with guns, and the general abandonment by our Counter Enlightenment proponents of the church/state separation commitment to which they agreed in our Constitution – this essay has been trying to show that “open war is now upon us, whether we would risk it or not”; that the Moderate Enlightenment and Postmodern Truce is already and irreparably broken; and this time, for the sake of both ourselves and our planet, we must not be again diverted into any similar kind of “don’t ask, don’t tell” or “sweep it all under the carpet” compromise.
 My dream for this essay has been to light the mountain top signal beacons, and to show that there is still a way for us to do what we need to do.